AdrianSeguraOrtiz/GENECI/README.md

 ### `extract-data expression-data`

-Download differential expression data from various databases such as DREAM3, DREAM4, DREAM5, SynTReN, Rogers, GeneNetWeaver and IRMA.
+Download time series of gene expression data from various databases such as DREAM3, DREAM4, DREAM5, SynTReN, Rogers, GeneNetWeaver and IRMA.

 **Usage**: